-- verbal praise from staff - written praise in books - positive comments on sleuth including Super Week - feedback to parents during Progress Review and Parent Evenings - display of work - postcard home - telephone call/text home - assembly mention & certificates - Positive Points - · visit to Headteacher or other member of staff - faculty certificates for achievement and effort - Personal Award Certificates, awarded for helpfulness e.g. counselling others, breaking up or stopping a fight, reporting bullying/extortion, welcoming visitors to the school, helping with parents evenings/open evenings, taking part in plays/concerts - Celebration Assemblies twice a year, where academic and pastoral achievements are celebrated and certificates awarded.
-Badges for the high achievers. - Prize Giving Evening At the end of the academic year where parents are invited to celebrate the high level of achievement throughout the academic year. - Responsibility badges given for posts of responsibility - Achievement ties/house colours that recognise and celebrate outstanding achievement - Headteacher's commendation
+- verbal praise from staff - Positive Points - feedback to parents during Progress Review and Parent Evenings - display of work - postcard home - telephone call/text home - assembly mention & certificates - visit to Headteacher or other member of staff - faculty certificates for achievement and effort - Personal Award Certificates, awarded for helpfulness e.g. counselling others, breaking up or stopping a fight, reporting bullying/extortion, welcoming visitors to the school, helping with parents evenings/open evenings, taking part in plays/concerts - Celebration Assemblies where academic and pastoral achievements are celebrated and certificates awarded.
+Badges for the high achievers. - Prize Giving Evening At the end of the academic year where parents are invited to celebrate the high level of achievement throughout the academic year. - Responsibility badges given for posts of responsibility - Headteacher's commendation